ibm-cloud-docs/hpc-spectrum-symphony/setting-symphony-cluster.md

  If you leave the `dns_instance_id` deployment input value as null, the deployment process creates a new DNS service instance ID in the respective DNS zone.
 Alternatively, provide an existing [IBM Cloud® DNS Service instance ID](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-dns-custom-resolvers) for the `dns_instance_id` deployment input value.

 If you leave the `dns_custom_resolver_id` deployment input value as null, the deployment process creates a new VPC and enables a new custom resolver for your cluster.
 Alternatively, to create custom DNS resolvers with an existing VPC, provide the resolver ID for the `dns_custom_resolver_id` deployment input value.
 For more information, see [DNS custom resolvers for your IBM Spectrum LSF cluster](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-dns-custom-resolvers#custom-resolvers).

-## Using IBM Key Protect instances to manage data encryption
-{: #key-protect-encryption}
-{: step}

-To manage the data encryption to your virtual server instances, use the IBM Key Protect instance through {{site.data.keyword.spectrum_full_notm}} cluster.
-For more information on Key Protect and encryption keys, see [IBM® Key Protect and encryption keys](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-key-protect).